quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 #### Instantaneous Specimen Length Parameters
 Background context explaining the different length parameters used in material testing.
 These parameters are essential for measuring deformation and strain during load application.

-:p What does \( l_i \) represent in material testing?
+:p What does $l_i$ represent in material testing?
-??x
-\( l_i \) represents the instantaneous specimen length during load application.
+??x $l_i$ represents the instantaneous specimen length during load application.
 This parameter is critical as it helps in determining the true strain of the material by comparing its current length to its initial length, which is necessary for understanding the plastic deformation process.

 Example:
 ```java